August 8, 2025

 Database bloat is the gradual accumulation of unnecessary data that clutters your tables and slows down query execution.
 It’s a natural consequence of using WordPress, but if left unchecked, it can cripple your site’s performance.
 (Pressidium, 2025).
 Here are the primary culprits:

-- Post Revisions: Every time you save a draft, WordPress creates a complete copy of that post.
-A post with 20 revisions means 20 extra rows in your
+• Post Revisions: Every time you save a draft, WordPress creates a complete copy of that post.
+A post with 20 revisions means 20 extra rows in your wp_posts table that are rarely used.

-table that are almost never used. - Auto-Drafts: WordPress automatically saves drafts as you write, which can leave behind orphaned drafts if not properly cleaned up.
+• Auto-Drafts: WordPress automatically saves drafts as you write, which can leave behind orphaned drafts if not correctly cleaned up.

-- Spam and Trashed Comments: These aren’t deleted immediately but are moved to a ‘spam’ or ‘trash’ status, continuing to occupy space in your
+• Spam and Trashed Comments: These aren’t deleted immediately but are moved to a ‘spam’ or ‘trash’ status, continuing to occupy space in your wp_comments table.

-table. - Expired Transients: Transients are a form of temporary caching in the database.
+• Expired Transients: Transients are a form of temporary caching in the database.
 Plugins and themes use them to store temporary data.
-While they have an expiration date, they sometimes fail to delete themselves, leaving behind thousands of expired rows in the
+Although they have an expiration date, they sometimes fail to delete themselves, resulting in thousands of expired rows remaining in the wp_options table.

-Now that we understand the structure, technology, and common problems, we can move on to the practical steps of cleaning up this bloat and restoring our database to peak efficiency.
+Now that we understand the structure, technology, and common problems, we can proceed to the practical steps of optimizing this bloat and restoring our database to peak efficiency.

 Part 2: Foundational Optimization: Database Cleanup & Maintenance